HowToLearnCIn24hours/HowToLearnCIn24hours/README.md

 # 👋 Hi, I’m Ekaterina Zakharova
-## I'm a junior data analyst with a 2+ years of experience in market and sociological data analytics.
+## I'm a junior Python developer with a background in analytics and tech support.
-Right now I'm in a process of developing data analytics skill stack, particularly SQL and Python (Pandas, Numpy, Matplotlib)
+Right now I'm studiyng Python and it's frameworks and libraries, and create simple training projects to practice and demonstrate my learning process.
-- Here's a project I'm working on to practice these skills: https://github.com/HowToLearnCIn24hours/Data-analytics-portfolio-project
+- Here's my latest project: https://github.com/HowToLearnCIn24hours/Python-training-proj-slot-machine/tree/main

 You can reach me via
 - email KaterineZakharova@proton.me